Not a Member?

 Estrogens: (Severe) Estrogens, including hormonal contraceptives, could interfere competitively with the pharmacologic action of the aromatase inhibitors.
 The goal of aromatase inhibitor therapy is to decrease circulating estrogen concentrations and inhibit the growth of hormonally-responsive cancers.
 Estrogen therapy is not recommended during aromatase inhibitor treatment, due to opposing pharmacologic actions.
 Aromatase inhibitors (e.g., aminoglutethimide, anastrozole, exemestane, letrozole, testolactone, vorozole) exhibit their antiestrogenic effects by reducing the peripheral conversion of adrenally synthesized androgens (e.g., androstenedione) to estrogens through inhibition of the aromatase enzyme.
 Prasterone, Dehydroepiandrosterone, DHEA (Dietary Supplements): (Major) Prasterone, dehydroepiandrosterone, DHEA is converted via hydrosteroid dehydrogenases and aromatase into androstenedione, testosterone, and estradiol by peripheral tissues.
 Prasterone or DHEA supplements should not be given concurrently with any aromatase inhibitors, as DHEA could interfere with the pharmacologic action of the aromatase inhibitor and compromise aromatase inhibitor effectiveness.
 Conversely, aromatase inhibitors (e.g., aminoglutethimide, anastrozole, exemestane, letrozole, testolactone, vorozole) could interfere with biotransformation of DHEA.
 Prasterone, Dehydroepiandrosterone, DHEA (FDA-approved): (Major) Prasterone, dehydroepiandrosterone, DHEA is converted via hydrosteroid dehydrogenases and aromatase into androstenedione, testosterone, and estradiol by peripheral tissues.
 Prasterone or DHEA supplements should not be given concurrently with any aromatase inhibitors, as DHEA could interfere with the pharmacologic action of the aromatase inhibitor and compromise aromatase inhibitor effectiveness.
 Conversely, aromatase inhibitors (e.g., aminoglutethimide, anastrozole, exemestane, letrozole, testolactone, vorozole) could interfere with biotransformation of DHEA.
 Tamoxifen: (Major) Letrozole should not be given concurrently with tamoxifen; when administered together, there is an average 38% reduction in letrozole plasma concentrations.
 Letrozole therapy after the completion of standard tamoxifen treatment is not associated with impaired effects of letrozole.

 Letrozole is rapidly and completely absorbed from the gastrointestinal tract; absorption is not affected by food.
-Steady-state plasma concentrations are reached in 2—6 weeks and are 1.5 to 2 times higher than predicted from the concentrations measured after a single dose, indicating a slight non-linearity in the pharmacokinetics of the drug upon daily administration; accumulation of letrozole does not occur.
+Steady-state plasma concentrations are reached in 2 to 6 weeks, and are 1.5 to 2 times higher than predicted from the concentrations measured after a single dose, indicating a slight nonlinearity in the pharmacokinetics of the drug upon daily administration.
+These steady-state levels are maintained over extended periods, however, and continuous accumulation of letrozole does not occur.
+Daily doses of 0.1 mg to 5 mg of letrozole suppress plasma concentrations of estradiol, estrone, and estrone sulfate by 75% to 95% from baseline, with maximal suppression within 2 to 3 days.
+Suppression is dose related; estrogen suppression was maintained throughout treatment in all patients receiving greater than 0.5 mg.